Neural Networks 101: Part 5

 Step 3.
 Apply Negative Log Likelihood

-Given a list of probabilities from the softmax function that all sum to 1, a probability is taken from the list for each specific target label.
-We will call this the “true” class.
+Given a list of probabilities from the softmax function that sum to 1, the probability to the true class (the correct target label) is selected.

 This probability is then passed to a -log(p) function.
 Using the log function, it enhances the variance of poor probabilities e.g. a poor prediction is emphasized and aids in gradient calculation.